 Renters wishing to leave, tools, equipment, or ingredients on site must rent storage space.
 Renter must provide tubs/boxes that can be closed and clearly labeled with the owner’s name.
 Perishable contents must be labeled and dated.

-Freezer or refrigerator may be available for rent.
+A freezer or refrigerator may be available for rent.

 All other personal items must be removed upon leaving the facility.
 Anything left in the kitchen outside of designated storage may be consumed, used or disposed of.

-All renters are required to attend a kitchen orientation, which includes a tour with manager before their first use of the facilities.
+All renters are required to attend a kitchen orientation, which includes a tour with the manager before their first use of the facilities.

 RESERVING KITCHEN SPACE

-After Orientation, kitchen space can be reserved by emailing email@example.com or calling +1 844.855.2433.
-Renters will gain access to shared calendar to view available rental times.
+After Orientation, kitchen space can be reserved by emailing firstname.lastname@example.org or calling +1 844.855.2433.
+Renters will gain access to a shared calendar to view available rental times.